-Social Mobility and the Imprecision of Substantive Measure
+Social Mobility and the Deficiency of Measure

 The following was a note to substantiate the assertion “social mobility is very limited in the United States with most people ending up where they started or not far from it”.